This is in response to the now page movement. Right now:

 - I am also finishing off my Phd Thesis looking at Digital Technologies, Charities, and Accountability.
 I work on this on the weekends.

-- I am a member of the Communist Party of Britain; I sit on the Branch Executive Committee for the Tyne and Wear Branch of the Northern District and take an active role in branch meetings and education classes.
-I am planning on taking on additional roles involving managing the technical infrastructure for the party and its publications after I complete my thesis.
+- I am a member of the Communist Party of Britain; I sit on the Branch Committee for the Newcastle and Gateshead branch of the Northern District and take an active role in branch meetings and education classes.

 A person's philosophy drives how they approach things and interact with others.
 As such you can sum up my philosophy as being heavily influenced by the following (listed alphabetically rather than in order of prevalence as that is impossible tell):